robosoft-modeling/robosoft-2022-workshop/content/4-challenge.md

 A modeling lover?
 Challenge yourself with a modeling problem in soft robotics!

 Please feel free to propose a soft robot of your choice.
-An example is modeling the soft arms of an octopus underwater (either in walking or in locomotion).
+If you are looking for inspiration, have a look here.

 Also, you are free to use your own modeling tools, but you may wish to give a try to [SoRoSim](https://github.com/Ikhlas-Ben-Hmida/SoRoSim), a ready-to-use toolbox that can make your life easier.